THE VETERINARY AND TEMPERAMENT GUIDELINES FOR DAYCARE, PLAYCARE AND STAYCARE

 Any pet that seems ill will be referred to their veterinarian immediately.

 You may have noticed that we do not require dogs to be spayed or neutered as it is the veterinary recommendation to wait on this surgery for some dogs.
 Ask your veterinarian what is best for your dog.
 But, intact dogs do have to behave themselves and adhere to the guidelines that pertain to all dogs.
 And, neutered dogs may react negatively to intact dogs.
-If this becomes the response that most of the playgroup has, the intact dog will have to leave daycare until he is neutered.
+If this becomes the response that most of the playgroup has, the intact dog will have to leave daycare until (s)he is neutered.
 During this time, pet sitting and dog walking would be great alternatives.

 Ready to book service?
 First, please fill out the NEW CLIENT AND PET FORM.